-We take a closer look at two regions where buoyancy fluxes have a strong, but opposite effect and analyze analyse spatial averages over the two boxes marked in Fig. 4.
-In the southwestern tropical Pacific, SSH changes driven by momentum and buoyancy fluxes are clearly in phase but anticorrelated (p=-0.6) out-of-phase on interannual to decadal timescales.
-This negative correlation (p=-0.6) corresponds to the damping effect of buoyancy fluxes identified before.
-The relative importance of buoyancy fluxes is strongest on decadal timescales, where it dampens the SSH variability by Measured by the change in SD between 0025-HC and 0025-W90, buoyancy fluxes dampen the variability by 11% on interannual and by 20% on decadal timescales.
-(Fig. 5a).
-Sterie SSH variability in The superposition of anomalies from 0025-W90 and 0025-B90 should reconstruct anomalies from 0025-HC.
-We find a root-mean-square-error (RMSE) of 0.45 cm for this reconstruction.
-As discussed in section 2, possible causes are intrinsic variability (green lines in Fig. 5) and non-linear effects.
-Intrinsic variability is weak (SD of 0.11 cm), which suggest that non-linearities are the main cause.

-Moving to the eastern boxshows, we find steric SSH variability to show similar amplitudes of interannual and decadal variability with the corresponding signals again being in phase, but this time positively correlated (p=0.7).
-This is in line with the amplifying effect of buoyancy fluxes described above, and we find an increase of variability due to buoyancy fluxes by 16%.
-In contrast to the western box, buoyancy fluxes have little no effect on decadal SSH variability in the eastern part of the basin (Fig. 5b).
-Here, the superposition of O025-B90 and O025-W90 to reconstruct O025-HC gives a much smaller RMSE of 0.2 cm.
-Unlike in the western box, intrinsic variability can account for a large fraction of this (SD of 0.14 cm).
+We take a closer look at two regions where buoyancy fluxes have a strong, but opposite effect and analyze spatial averages over the two boxes marked in Fig. 3.
+In the southwestern tropical Pacific, SSH changes driven by momentum and buoyancy fluxes are clearly in phase but anticorrelated (p=-0.6) on interannual to decadal timescales.
+This negative correlation corresponds to the damping effect of buoyancy fluxes identified before.
+The relative importance of buoyancy fluxes is strongest on decadal timescales, where it dampens the SSH variability by 20 % (Fig. 4a).
+Steric SSH variability in the eastern box shows similar amplitudes of interannual and decadal variability with the corresponding signals again being in phase, but this time positively correlated (p=0.7).
+This is in line with the amplifying effect of buoyancy fluxes described above.
+In contrast to the western box, buoyancy fluxes have little effect on decadal SSH variability in the eastern part of the basin (Fig. 4b).